“I’m not good enough”

-Often, it can be especially hard when it comes to romantic relationships; putting yourself out there in the dating world can feel frightening.
-When you struggle with a low self-esteem, you oftentimes work hard to gain validation from others.
-This can cause people-pleasing behaviors, leading you to lose sight of your own wants and needs.
+Putting yourself out there in the dating world can feel frightening.
+When you struggle with a low self-esteem, you work extra hard to gain validation from others.
+This leads you to lose sight of what you really want and need from a partner.

 Potential Symptoms of a Low Self-Esteem